cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

  The OncoTree Mapper Tool will add a new column called `ONCOTREE_SUGGESTIONS` containing suggestions for OncoTree codes if a direct mapping was not available.
 The `ONCOTREE_SUGGESTIONS` column formats its suggestions differently depending on the mapping results.
 Possible suggestion formats and corresponding examples are shown below.

  **1. Ambiguous Direct Mappings**
  Ambiguous direct mappings occur when an oncotree code maps to multiple codes in a different version.
-The `ONCOTREE_SUGGESTIONS` column will format the output with they key word **Choices** as follow:
+The `ONCOTREE_SUGGESTIONS` column formats the output with they key word **Choices** as follows:

  > _'Source Code' -> **Choices** {'Code 1', 'Code 2', 'Code 3', ...}_